nextml-code/react-form-components/README.md

   }}

   // Set index of default value in the
-  // list of objects (defaults to 0) defaultIndex={2}
+  // list of options (defaults to 0) defaultIndex={2}
 />
 ```